Ayodhya Case: Drama in SC as senior counsel tears papers, CJI threatens to walk out

 Earlier, counsel for the Hindu Mahasabha had sought to present a book "Ayodhya revisited" by Kunal Kishore.
 The book speaks about the existence of a Ram Mandir.

-Senior advocate Rajeev Dhavan from the Sunni Wakf Board, however, took strong objection to placing on record contents from the book.
+Senior advocate Rajeev Dhavan from the Sunni Waqf Board, however, took strong objection to place on record contents from the book.
 Dhavan tore the pages handed to him to lodge his opposition.

 The paper apparently was a map illustrating the place of birth of Lord Ram.
 Hindu Mahasabha had sought to corroborate the map by way of other documents.

+"The Supreme Court should not rely on this book," Dhavan said, asking "permission" to tear it up.

+"You do what you want," replied Chief Justice of India Ranjan Gogoi.
+"You can shred it further," he then said.

-The CJI Ranjan Gogoi took objection to the loud arguments by Dhavan and said that he would get up and leave if proceedings continued like this.
+Later, the CJI Ranjan Gogoi took objection to the loud arguments by Dhavan and said that he would get up and leave if proceedings continued like this.

 "If the hearing goes on like this we will simply get up, close the hearing and leave," CJI said as high drama breaks out in court hall.